cnvogelg/raspi/doc/pifon.md

-# pifon2
+# pifon
-## the next generation baby monitor for your Raspis
+## the next generation baby monitor for Raspberry Pis

+### Features

+* **Version 2.0**: 14.02.2016
+  - multi fon support. observe one, two or more rooms with one mon
+  - redesigned LCD UI
+  - completely rewritten XMPP bot framework with modules

 ## 1. Introduction